f5devcentral/f5-agility-labs-waf/docs/class4/module3/lab1/lab1.rst

         |lab31-14|

 #.
 Select **SQL Injection** from the bottom then click on the first **Vulnerability ID**.
-You'll be shown more details about the specific vulnerability such as the relevanit URL and Parameter where the vulnerability is present (as in this case).
+You'll be shown more details about the specific vulnerability such as the relevant URL and Parameter where the vulnerability is present (as in this case).

         |lab31-08|